 2 tablespoons confectioner’s/icing sugar

 To make the pastry, combine the flour, sugar, corn starch, coconut and vanilla seeds in a bowl.
-Make a well in the center and pour in the ice water and coconut oil.
-Mix until combined, then turn onto a lightly floured surface and knead until the coconut oil is fine.
+Make a well in the center and add in the ice water and coconut oil.
+Mix with two forks or a pastry blender until combined and still slightly sticky to the touch (if too sticky add a tablespoon more flour).

 Meanwhile, heat the sugar and ice water in a saucepan and heat on medium until bubbling and the sugar is dissolved, but not boiling.
-Remove from the heat and set aside.
+Remove from the heat and add the coconut milk into a saucepan with the vanilla extract.

 Remove from the heat and allow to cool for approximately 5 minutes than pour into the pie base.